AppleBreak1/Z490-Vision-D-Customac/README.md

     - Two possible workarounds

-         - Set memory clock speed below 2933 MHz
+         - Set memory clock speed below 2933 MHz (This may also resolve "Disk not ejected properly" pop-up)
          - [Bluesnooze](https://github.com/odlp/bluesnooze)

 - Beginning with Monterey 12.3, SSDT-PLUG.aml is no longer required